kat-ruska/GCD-CP1/CODEBOOK.md

 The original variables come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 The files "README.txt" and "features_info.txt" of the original data set contain more information about these variables.

 #To obtain the 'tidy.txt' from the original data set:
 To obrain the 'tidy.txt' download and unzip the orginal dataset to your working directory.
-Copy 'run_analysis.R' to your working directory and run the code.
+Open and run 'run_analysis.R'.